RodrigoBertotti/Askless/README.md

         });
     }, 3 * 1000);

-8 - Check what's your IPV4 address in the machine that your server is running.
+8 - Discover your server url on your local network:

-It will be something like:
+    console.log(server.localUrl)

-    192.168.X.X
+Run the server, it will print something like: `ws://192.168.?.?:3000`

 9 - Configure the [client side in Flutter.](https://github.com/WiseTap/askless-flutter-client)